The Top 5 Supplements to Support Your Immune System

 2. Elderberry

-There is good evidence that Elderberry improves upper respiratory tract infection symptoms, with Examine.com rating the evidence as grade B. Elderberry as a supplement is a berry extract derived from plant berry, commonly taken as syrup or capsule or gummy.
+There is good evidence that Elderberry improves upper respiratory tract infection symptoms.
+Grade B, according to Examine.com.
+Elderberry as a supplement is a berry extract derived from plant berry, commonly taken as syrup or capsule or gummy.
 Studies typically use 500–1500mg (extract).

 Elderberry is a dark purple berry from the elder tree, long used in European folk medicine.
 It is known to reduce the duration and severity of colds and flu, and it can support immune function more broadly.
 It works best when taken at the first sign of illness rather than as a preventative.
 It is most commonly available as a syrup, gummy, or capsule, and the syrup form has the longest history of traditional use.